en_USEnglish

 To make the most of deeplinking, it is important to follow certain best practices, such as :

-Choosing the right URL scheme
+Choosing the appropriate URL scheme

-Use of application-specific parameters
+Using application-specific parameters

 Testing and monitoring deeplinked links